Prerequisites

 Now we can send a test request and see the error response returned:

-The message in the red text in this case indicates that WireMock Cloud couldn’t automatically generate a valid request body to match our JSONPath expression.
+note The message in the red text in this case indicates that WireMock Cloud couldn’t automatically generate a valid request body to match our JSONPath expression.
 This can be safely ignored as we’ve created our own request body.